 Journeys and badges are designed to give girls different leadership-building experiences, all while having fun!

-Journeys are multi-session leadership experiences for girls to explore topics such as bullying, media literacy, design thinking, or environmental stewardship.
-Girls do hands-on activities, connect with experts, and take the reins on age-appropriate Take Action projects.
-Because of their leadership focus, Journeys are also a prerequisite for the highly regarded Bronze, Silver, and Gold Awards.
+Journeys are multi-session leadership experiences through which girls explore topics such as bullying, media literacy, or environmental stewardship.
+They’ll do hands-on activities, connect with experts, and take the reins on age-appropriate Take Action projects.
+Because of their leadership focus, Journeys are also a prerequisite for Girl Scouts highest awards, the Bronze, Silver, and Gold Awards.

-Badges are all about skill building.
+Badges are about skill building.
 When a Girl Scout earns a badge, it shows that she’s learned a new skill, such as how to make a healthy snack, build and test a toy race car, or take great digital photos.
-It may even spark an interest at school or plant the seed for a future career.
-And remember: you’ll have fun and learn by doing right alongside your girls!
+Badges may even spark an interest at school or plant the seed for a future career.

-If they choose, girls can pursue badges and Journey awards in the same year; encourage them to find the connections between the two to magnify their Girl Scout experience!
+If they choose, your Girl Scouts can pursue badges and Journey awards in the same year.
+If they do choose to take this approach, encourage them to find the connections between the two to magnify their Girl Scout experience.
 While you’re having fun, keep in mind that the quality of a girl’s experience and the skills and pride she gains from earning Journey awards and skill-building badges far outweigh the quantity of badges she earns.

-As a volunteer, you don’t have to be the expert in any badge or Journey work.
-In fact, when you show that you’re not afraid to fail and you’re willing to try something new, you’re modeling what is it is to be a Girl Scout.
-Our badge and Journey requirements are structured so your girls can learn new skills without your having to be an expert in all the topics, including STEM.
+As a volunteer, you don’t have to be the expert in any badge or Journey topic.
+In fact, when you show that you’re not afraid to fail and willing to try something new, you are modeling what it is to be a Girl Scout.
+Our badge and Journey requirements are structured so your girls can learn new skills without you having to be an expert in all the assorted topics, including STEM.

-As your girls look for meaningful ways to give back to their community, you can help sharpen their problem-solving skills and expand their definition of doing good by discussing community service and Take Action projects.
+As your Girl Scouts look for meaningful ways to give back to their community, you can help sharpen their problem-solving skills and expand their definition of doing good by discussing community service and Take Action projects.
+Both projects serve essential needs, but at different levels.

-If your troop members want to pursue their Bronze, Silver, or Gold Awards, they’ll develop a Take Action project on an issue that’s close to their hearts.
-To make Take Action projects even more impactful for your girls, give time for them to reflect on their projects.
-When girls make time to internalize the lessons they’ve learned, they’re more likely to find success in their future projects—or anything else they put their minds to.
+If your troop members want to pursue their Bronze, Silver, or Gold Award, they’ll develop a Take Action project on an issue that’s close to their hearts.
+To make Take Action projects even more impactful for your Girl Scouts, set time aside for them to reflect on their projects.
+When they take time to internalize the lessons they’ve learned, they’re more likely to find success in their future projects—or anything else they put their minds to.

 Special Girl Scout Days, Ceremonies and Traditions